AMReX-Combustion/PeleLM/Docs/source/Tutorials_1.rst

 -----------------------

 ..
 [PCI2007] S. Chung, Stabilization, propagation and instability of tribrachial triple flames, Proceedings of the Combustion Institute 31 (2007) 877–892
+..
+[CF1990] R. Bilger, S. Starner, R. Kee, On reduced mechanisms for methaneair combustion in nonpremixed flames, Combustion and Flames 80 (1990) 135-149